Mavireck/Python-Screen-Stack-Manager/DOCS/HELP.md

 # Python-Screen-Stack-Manager - Help

+You should (and I may say you MUST) check the file named screenStackTest.py.
+It contains a few examples and useful comments.
+Make sure it works before testing anything else.

 ## Table of contents
 1. Setup
 2. Initializing PSSM
 3. Basic functions
+4. The EMULATOR :)
-4. POL - PSSM Objects Librairy
+5. POL - PSSM Objects Librairy
-5. Advanced functions : The ScreenStackManager object
+6. Advanced functions : The ScreenStackManager object
-6. Advanced functions : The ScreenObject object
+7. Advanced functions : The ScreenObject object

 ## 1. Setup
 To install PSSM on your Kobo, I recommend you install all my packages in :